Psichologinės teorijos apie realybės suvokimą - www.Kristalai.eu

 Perceptual illusions reveal discrepancies between physical reality and subjective perception, highlighting the role of cognitive processes.

-- Müller-Lyer illusion: lines of equal length appear different because of their arrow-like ends.
+• Müller-Lyer illusion: lines of equal length appear different because of arrow-like ends.

-- Ames Room: a distorted room that creates illusions of size due to manipulated depth cues.
+• Ames room: a distorted room creating size illusions due to manipulated depth cues.

-- McGurk effect: Visual information influences the perception of sounds, demonstrating the importance of multichannel integration.
+• McGurk effect: visual information influences sound perception, demonstrating the importance of multisensory integration.

-Illusions show that perception is created by the brain, and not simply a direct reflection of sensory information.
+Illusions show that perception is created by the brain, not just a direct reflection of sensory information.

 Perception in psychopathology